 There are a few simple ways you can reduce your energy bill this winter.
 Some are more expensive methods, while other short-term habits can save a few pennies here and there.

 In May 2018, the average gas and electricity bill was £1,138.
 Our energy usage is only increasing with time, and it’s getting progressively more expensive.
 Here are a few ways you can reduce your heating bill this winter.

 Understand your heating system

 There’s no point in investing in a smart heating system if you can’t use the controls properly.
 Read the information leaflet and try to understand how the various settings work.
 If you find your current energy provider is a bit too expensive for your liking, research some alternative options for a cheaper deal.
 Pay for your energy via debit card to save up to £75 a year, compared with a cheque or cash.

 Buy an energy monitor to find out which appliances use the most energy.
+You can look at radiators in UK.
 Avoid estimated bills by submitting regular, accurate readings.
 And – install a ‘chop device’ so you can turn your central heating off automatically every hour for a pre-set period.
 Simple changes to your heating system’s technical side can save you a lot of money down the line.

 Form daily habits